sadman-siraj/sangoleyefisayo.github.io/_pages/cv.md

 Work Experience
 ======
 * May.
-2020 – Present: Research Assistant
+2020 – Present: Research Assistant (University of New Mexico)
-  * University of New Mexico
-  * Duties:
+  * Research Interests:
-    - Conducting research on Demand Response Management in Smart Grid Systems using Contract Theory
+    - Conducting research on Demand Response Management, Resilience and Cybersecurity in Smart Grid Systems using Reinforcement Learning, Game Theory and Optimization.
-  * Supervisor: Professor E.E.
-Tsiropoulou

 * Jan.
-2020 – May 2020: Teaching Assistant
+2020 – May 2021: Teaching Assistant (University of New Mexico)
-  * University of New Mexico
   * Duties:
+    - Assisted with teaching students in ECE300 - Advanced Engineering Mathematics
+      - First and Second-Order ODEs are solved using Laplace Transforms, Matrices, Eigenvalues and other techniques involving Linear Algebra.
+      - Applications are emphasized using MATLAB.
+    - Assisted in tutoring and grading students in ECE 131L - Programming Fundamentals (Lang: C)
+      - Abstract machine models with emphasis on the memory hierarchy, Basic programming constructs, Functions, Parameter passing, Pointers, Arrays, File I/O, Bit-level operations and interfacing to an external device.
-    - Assisted with tutoring and grading students in Advanced Engineering Mathematics [ECE300]
+    - Assisted with course preparation, office hours tutoring and grading of students in ECE 314 - Introduction to Communication Systems.
-  * Supervisor: Professor J. Palacios
+      - Amplitude/frequency modulation, pulse position/amplitude modulation, probabilistic noise model, AWGN, Rice representation, figure of merit, phase-locked loops, digital modulation, and introduction to multiple access systems.

 * Oct.
 2017 – Nov 2019: Digital Strategist (Team Lead)
   * Terawork LLC